MolecularGPT: Open Large Language Model (LLM) for Few-Shot Molecular Property Prediction: Experiment

-\ding{180} \textbf{Ascending order of similarity for demonstrations is sub-optimal compared to descending order especially with more demonstrations.} We arrange the demonstrations~\citep{order, Calibrate} in a ascending order, placing the most similar examples at the end of k-shot instructions.
+\ding{181} \textbf{Ascending order of similarity for demonstrations is sub-optimal compared to descending order especially with more demonstrations.} We arrange the demonstrations~\citep{order, Calibrate} in a ascending order, placing the most similar examples at the end of k-shot instructions.
 The results in Fig.~\ref{fig:ICL} show that the ascending order is sub-optimal comparing to descending order, especially with more demonstrations which may be constrained by the model's long context capability.
-We also assume the model is more adaptable to reasoning with descending order by learning most related knowledge first.
+In an 8-shot setting, the ascending order shows an average performance that is 0.9\% lower than the descending order on classification tasks.
+We assume the model is more adaptable to reasoning with descending order by learning most related knowledge first.

-\ding{181} \textbf{Similar retrieved molecule demonstrations provides better performance than diverse demonstrations.} To increase the diversity, we retrieve equal number of molecules from each category~\citep{Fairness}.
+{\textcircled{ {\textbf{11}}}} \;\textbf{Similar retrieved molecule demonstrations provides better performance than diverse demonstrations.} To increase the diversity, we retrieve equal number of molecules from each category~\citep{Fairness}.
 When the same number of examples is provided within instructions, the retrieval approach based on similarity consistently outperforms the one based on diversity across all classification tasks as shown in Fig.~\ref{fig:ICL}.
-The similarity-based methodology tends to provide examples that align more coherently with the query molecules.
+In an 8-shot setting, the diversity-based method shows an average performance that is 2.7\% lower than the similarity-based on classification tasks.The similarity-based methodology tends to provide examples that align more coherently with the query molecules.
 In contrast, the diversity-based approach offers a mix of positive and negative examples, which potentially introduce noise and create ambiguity perplexing the language models.